rwhitworth/one-hour-projects/README.md

 * 2015-07-19 - Bowling Scores, a C program to calculate a score in 10 pin bowling.
 * 2015-07-20 - Support for long options with getopt, in bash.
 * 2015-07-26 - Commandline handling in C, sans getopt.
+* 2015-07-29 - RLE encode of A-Za-z strings.
+Decoder partially working.
+In C.

 # "Completed" Non-Projects
 Work done for other projects that I want to track.